 Our Story

-The Art Gallery Liquor Vitae was founded in 1979 by Pietro Vocale.
+The Art Gallery Liquor Vitae was founded in 1979 by its founder and longtime director Pietro Vocale.
 Among the first cultural activities undertaken by the studio were research projects about the history and traditions of Capitanata, an area in the south of Italy, around San Severo.
 A permanent exhibition of popular culture was set up.
 Over the years, many other cultural initiatives would follow.
 Among those stand out exhibitions about autographs, business cards, posters, cartography, books and newspapers of Capitanata.
 Very soon Liquor Vitae attracted more attention by proposing exhibitions of local, national and even international interest.
 In its first location it would showcase artworks by important contemporary avant-garde artists, including some from the Italian Transavanguardia and the French Figuration Libre.
 Other shows included artworks from Beuys, Rainer, Nitsch, Stout, Mosbacher, del Re, Dorazio, del Pezzo, etc. Together with fellow citizen and artist Teo De Palma, who exhibited multiple times in our studio, we produced an illustrated research on profane and religious myths from the south of Italy.
 The collection of etchings was named Between Myth and History (Tra Mito e Storia), with an opening preface by Alfonso M. di Nola (1981).

 In 1982 the Studio Liquor Vitae premiered the installation "Homo, Hominis, Homini (Il Palcoscenico in Gabbia col Quotidiano)", directed by the art historian Prof. Gaetano Mongelli, with participation from artists Teo De Palma, Giovanni di Capua and Aldo Sabatino.